 - Prepare for entering the professional workforce and serving clients

 - To effectively complete the analysis and present financially justified recommendations, students will draw upon their prior Ross coursework and a variety of tools.
 This will include work in requirements gathering, strategy development, spreadsheet modeling and simulation, proposal evaluation, financial planning, go-to-market development, and executive-level presentation.
 In addition, students will gain exposure to fundamental consulting techniques including project methodology, deliverable creation, client expectation management, interviewing, workshop design and execution, persuasive presentation, remote delivery, and relationship development.

-- Class Format: The course simulates a consulting engagement.
-Students work in teams to develop a business transformation strategy (mgmt. consulting).
+- Class Format: The course simulates a management consulting engagement.
+Students work in teams to develop a Business Transformation Strategy.
 Final presentations are made to partners from top consulting firms (McKinsey & Co, Deloitte, Accenture, E&Y, etc.).
 Teams are given a high degree of autonomy and direct their own work.
 See syllabus and flyer for more information.